NEET College Predictor

 Marking Scheme: As per the paper pattern of NEET PG, negative marking is done for a wrong answer.
 Candidates can refer to the table below for the marking scheme.

-Check the NEET PG marks distribution in the below given table.
+Check the NEET PG 2026 marking scheme in the table given below.

 Response | Marks |